Aug 02, 2019 · 6 min read

 Check out our non-comedogenic face masks for dry skin 👉

 I don’t know about you, but for me, eating is half the fun of going on a trip.
-So while I’m the last person who’d tell you “watch what you eat,” particularly on your vacation.
-But if you find there’s a correlation between a change in diet and a change in your breakouts, being discerning about the snacks we grab while out and about can make a difference for our hormones and skin.
+But, if you find there’s a correlation between a change in diet and a change in your breakouts, being discerning about the snacks we grab while out and about can make a difference for our hormones and skin.

 If you have oily, acne-prone skin: foods high on the glycemic index can trigger oil production in the sebaceous glands; without getting overly sciencey about it, be aware that high-sugar snacks such as granola/energy bars, soft drinks, fruit juice, potatoes, and white rice are culprits you’re likely to run across during your journeys.

 Check out these seasonal summer foods for healthier skin 👉

 Our skin experts agree: skip the makeup wipes.
 Micellar water is the Swiss army knife of makeup removal: it cleanses, removes makeup, and moisturizes all in one step by using tiny molecules—micelles — that pull the dirt and oil out of your skin.

 Curology makes a micellar makeup remover that’s pretty great.
 The micellar makeup remover by Curology is designed by dermatologists to be defiantly gentle, while removing even the most stubborn of eye makeup.
 Curology members can add it to their box for $8.

 Catching a case of bad skin on holiday can really put a damper on what is supposed to be a fun and stress-relieving experience — but good skin doesn’t have to be complicated.
 At Curology, our philosophy is to keep it simple and minimalistic — sure, there are tons of products that can be fun (and beneficial!) to use, but when it comes to maintenance, a 3-step routine is all you need.